 "Af hen hayu be-oto ha-nes,"

-a mitzva defined and dictated by its ability to publicize the miracle.
+This approach clearly underscores the special quality of ner Chanuka, as a mitzva defined and dictated by its ability to publicize the miracle.

 Women and Mehadrin

 The basic mitzva of ner Chanuka is ner ish u-veito (Shabbat 21b), meaning, that a single light be kindled in the home each night of Chanuka.
 The higher level of performance, or mehadrin, requires that each member of the household light Chanuka candles.
 The question arises as to whether women, especially married women, should kindle their own lights, like other members of the household, or whether they should fulfill their obligation through the lighting of their husbands or other family members.
 As we shall see shortly, this question is only relevant according to the Ashkenazic practice, according to which each person kindles their own lights.
 According to Sephardic custom only one person, usually the head of the household, lights.